Croatia Vacation Planning Best Trip to Croatia

 Pay-for-Toilets

 Free toilets in Croatia are few and far between.
-While sightseeing in cities, spending time on the beaches or stopping at a gas station on a road trip, be sure to bring small change (and tissues) for the bathroom.
+Be sure to bring small change (and tissues) for the bathroom.
 If no public restrooms are available, pop into a café and make a purchase to use their facilities.

 Croatian Architecture